Christianity by country

-According to a Pew estimation in 2025, Christians made up to 2.3 billion of the worldwide population of about 8 billion people.
-(Note: Current sources are in general agreement that Christians make up about 33% of the world's population—slightly over 2.4 billion adherents in mid-2015.)
-This represents nearly one-third of the world's population and is the largest religion in the world, with the three largest groups of Christians being the Catholic Church, Protestantism, and the Eastern Orthodox Church.
+Christians made up 2.3 billion of the worldwide population of about 8 billion people in 2020 according to a 2025 Pew Research Center study.
+This represents 28.8% of the world's total population, making Christianity the largest global religion.
+The three biggest Christian denominations are the Catholic Church, Protestantism, and the Eastern Orthodox Church.
 The largest Christian denomination is the Catholic Church, with 1.3 billion baptized members.
-The second largest Christian branch is either Protestantism (if it is considered a single group), or the Eastern Orthodox Church (if Protestants are considered to be divided into multiple denominations).
+The second largest Christian branch is either Protestantism or the Eastern Orthodox Church depending on whether Protestants are considered to be one group or divided into multiple denominations.

-According to a 2020 Pew Research Center study, of the then 201 countries and territories, 120 had Christian majorities, four fewer than in the 2010 study.
+According to the Pew Research Center study, of the 201 countries and territories, 120 had Christian majorities in 2020, which was four fewer than in 2010.

-Christianity is the predominant religion and faith in Europe, the Americas, the Philippines, Sub-Saharan Africa, and Oceania.
-There are also large Christian communities in other parts of the world, such as Indonesia, Central Asia, the Middle East, and West Africa where Christianity is the second-largest religion after Islam.
+Christianity is the predominant religion and faith in Europe, the Americas, Sub-Saharan Africa, and Oceania.
+There are also large Christian communities in other parts of the world, such as Central Asia, the Middle East, and West Africa where Christianity is the second-largest religion after Islam.
 The United States has the largest Christian population in the world, followed by Brazil, Mexico, Russia, and the Philippines.